 Not at all!
 Index investing aims to capture the average market returns, which have historically been quite attractive.
 It’s important to remember that even professional fund managers consistently struggle to beat the market over the long term.
-By investing in an index, you position yourself to benefit from the market’s overall growth.
+Investing in an index allows you to benefit from the market’s overall growth.

 Can I still beat the market with active management?